DFE-Digital/teaching-vacancies/documentation/deployments.md

 In usual circumstances, the review apps lifecycle will be handled via GitHub Actions:
 - destruction via the [destroy.yml](.github/workflows/destroy.yml) workflow on PR close

+This workflow can be triggered manually, passing the PR number corresponding to the review app to remove.

 ### Remove review app - Terraform via Makefile

 We can use the Makefile to destroy a review app, by passing a `CONFIRM_DESTROY=true` plus changing the action to `review-destroy`: